derekmei233/LibSignalDoc/README.md

 # Instruction on adding new files

 ## If to add new .py items in document:
+To successfully compile the auto-doc, please following below rules:

-please follow the format in:
+*please follow the format in:
- codepieces/temp/Converter.py
+ codepieces/temp/Converter.py*
+ *please remove the "import" information at the beginning of a py file* *please remove the @ annotation command in the py files*